-- 1. What is the effectiveness of human papillomavirus for high-risk HPV types (hrHPV) testing, with or without cytology, as a primary screening strategy for reducing cervical cancer mortality (KQ 1.0) and incidence (KQ 1.1) compared with currently recommended screening strategies for women in the United States? - a.
+- 1. What is the effectiveness of hrHPV testing, with or without cytology, as a primary screening strategy for reducing cervical cancer mortality and incidence compared with currently recommended screening strategies for women in the United States? - a.
 Does the effectiveness of hrHPV testing to reduce cervical cancer outcomes vary by subpopulation (e.g., age, race/ethnicity, screening history, hrHPV immunization status, and socioeconomic status)? - b.
 For each primary screening strategy, how does the rescreening interval relate to future cancer incidence or progression? - c.
 Does the appropriate rescreening interval for each primary screening strategy vary by subpopulation (e.g., age, race/ethnicity, screening history, hrHPV immunization status, and socioeconomic status)? - 2.
 What are the potential adverse effects of hrHPV testing, with or without cytology, as a primary screening strategy compared with currently recommended screening strategies for women in the United States? - a.
 Do the adverse effects vary by subpopulation (e.g., age, race/ethnicity, and hrHPV immunization status)? - b.
 Do the adverse effects vary by screening strategy, including by rescreening interval?